-- by voting in person at the Annual Meeting; - by delivering a written notice of revocation before the Annual Meeting with a date later than your previously delivered proxy to our principal offices at 635 Davis Drive, Suite 300, Morrisville, North Carolina 27560, Attention: Corporate Secretary; or - by timely delivering another electronic or paper proxy dated after the date of the proxy that you wish to revoke.
+- by voting at the Annual Meeting in accordance with the instructions; - by delivering a written notice of revocation before the Annual Meeting with a date later than your previously delivered proxy to our principal offices at 635 Davis Drive, Suite 300, Morrisville, North Carolina 27560, Attention: Corporate Secretary; or by email at corporatesecretary@transenterix.com. - by timely delivering another electronic or paper proxy dated after the date of the proxy that you wish to revoke.
 Your most current proxy is the one that is counted.